westbrookdaniel/ueye/README.md

 UEye takes as input an image file of a website and a component map that maps the different elements of the website to React components.
 It outputs a React component hierarchy that can be used to render the website in code.

+This repo also contains `classifier`, which is a tool for identifying the different elements of a website in an image.
+It allows you to input a folder of images and output resized images with annotation data for creating/training a model using the cli.

 ## Installation

 To install UEye, you can use the following command to create a binary for your operating system: